IDA's Milestones for Animals

 IDA ends hideous brain cancer experiments on beagle puppies by an Arizona researcher.
 Twenty-two survivors of the experiments are transferred to loving homes.

-West Hollywood and Berkeley, CA, Sherwood, AR, and the state of Rhode Island incorporate the term “guardian” into its animal-related ordinances.
+West Hollywood and Berkeley, Calif., Sherwood, Ariz., and the state of Rhode Island incorporate the term “guardian” into their animal-related ordinances.

 IDA sues UC San Francisco for illegally withholding documents in violation of the California Public Records Act.
 The university is forced to turn over the documents and to pay IDA thousands of dollars in legal fees.